 \paragraph{Distribution Shift.} Previous work~\citep{hendrycks2019benchmarking,hendrycks2021many,taori2020measuring,schneider2020improving} reveals that a classifier trained on a source distribution will perform worse on a given target distribution because of the distribution shift, and recently extensive works have explored the influence of distribution shift in model prediction.
 Moreover, distribution shift can significantly affect the fairness performance of machine learning models.
 The sensitivity of fairness to the distribution shift is notorious for the legal requirement.
 The degraded performance of fair models under a distribution shift would trigger new bias and discrimination issues.
-There are some works~\citep{rezaei2021robust,schrouff2022maintaining,an2022transferring,singh2021fairness,giguere2022fairness} that aim to solve fairness under various distribution shifts.
-For example, \citet{rezaei2021robust} explore the fairness under covariate shift, where the inputs change while the label distribution is in-distribution. \citet{giguere2022fairness} proposes Shifty algorithms to hold fairness guarantees when the dataset in the deployment environment is out-of-distribution of the training datasets (distribution shift).
-Our work is different from those prior works from weight perturbation perspective.
+There are some works~\citep{rezaei2021robust,schrouff2022maintaining,an2022transferring,singh2021fairness,giguere2022fairness} that solve fairness under various distribution shifts.
+For example, \citep{rezaei2021robust} explore the fairness under covariate shift, where the inputs change with the in-distribution label. \citep{giguere2022fairness} proposes Shifty algorithms to hold fairness guarantees when the dataset in the deployment environment is out-of-distribution of the training datasets (distribution shift).
+Our work is different from those prior works from model weight perturbation perspective.